 The Vote for Policies survey is the first step towards holding politicians to account.
 Once we as an electorate are more informed and engaged with what the parties have promised to do, the next step is to ensure our next government is accountable to their election promises.
-We are working on this now with our new Policy Tracker site which will be released after the 2017 general election.
+This is why we released our Policy Tracker site after the 2017 general election.

 What makes Vote for Policies different?

-There are other Voter Advice Applications (VAAs) available, most of which are based on a quiz format where users are asked for yes/no answers to questions like, "Should we nationalise the railways” or “Should we use nuclear energy?”.
-These sites are helpful and very engaging - and we recommend you try them all - but they don’t give you the chance to see the actual policies, and compare them across the political parties.
+There are other Voter Advice Applications (VAAs) available, most of which are based on a quiz format where users are asked for yes/no answers to questions like, “Should we nationalise the railways” or “Should we use nuclear energy?”
+These sites are helpful and very engaging – and we recommend you try them all.

 For more information please also try these links.